Essentials in Writing

 Level 7

 Level 7 is presented in two units.
 The first unit covers grammar in all 20 lessons, then concludes with two lessons on paraphrasing and writing summaries.
 The second unit is entirely devoted to composition work.
 Students learn to write various types of paragraphs, a personal narrative, a business letter, a personal letter, an expository essay, and a research paper.
-The lessons walk students through the writing process for each type of composition one step at a time over a number of lessons to keep it manageable.
+The lessons walk students through the writing process for each type of composition one step at a time over several lessons to keep it manageable.
 Fifteen lessons teach students how to do the research paper.
-Heavy cardstock pages are included in both the student text and the Assessment/Resource Booklet for creating source cards for various types of sources students might use.
-Students will also need a stack of 3" x 5" cards for notetaking from these sources.
+Students will need a stack of 3" x 5" cards for recording information about each source and notetaking.
 Checklists and grading rubrics showing possible points for each aspect of student compositions are in the student text.
 Students will use the checklists, and parents will use the other form to fill in points earned for each aspect and the total points for the composition.
 The composition lessons at this level are challenging enough that this course could also be used by older students who haven’t yet mastered the skills taught in these lessons.

 Level 8